 \section{Introduction}

-Overparameterized deep learning models can fit complex datasets perfectly and generalize well on i.i.d. data distributions.
-However, the strong expressivity of these models also render them susceptible to adversarial attacks on their training data~\citep{jagielski2018manipulating,gu2017badnets,shafahi2018poison,zhao2017efficient} --- by excessively fitting those maliciously added/manipulated data samples, the resulting models can suffer from significant performance degradation or targeted mispredictions.

-As one of the most typical examples, \textit{backdoor poisoning attack}~\citep{gu2017badnets, Chen2017TargetedBA,turner2019label,nguyen2020input} is one extensively studied setting for such training set attack.
-In a typical backdoor poisoning attack, an adversary constructs a \textit{poisoned dataset} by injecting into a clean dataset with a small amount of \textit{poison samples}, each of which contains a \textit{backdoor trigger}~(e.g. a specific pixel patch) and is labeled as a specific \textit{target class}; while a DNN model trained on this poisoned dataset will be backdoored in that they tend to learn an artificial correlation between the backdoor trigger and the target class~(i.e. learn a \textit{backdoor}).
-This class of attacks are stealthy and threatening, because the backdoored models usually behave normally on normal samples but can misclassify any~(or a considerable amount of) samples to the target class as long as the pre-designed backdoor trigger is applied to these samples.
+Overparameterized deep neural network~(DNN) models can fit complex datasets perfectly and generalize well on $i.i.d.$ data distributions.
+However, the strong capacity of these models also render them susceptible to \textit{backdoor poisoning attacks}~\citep{gu2017badnets, Chen2017TargetedBA,turner2019label,li2022backdoor}.
+In a backdoor poisoning attack, an adversary only manipulates a small portion of the victim's training dataset.
+The victims will train their own model on the manipulated dataset and consequently get a backdoored model.
+Typically, the adversary will \textit{poison} the victim's dataset by injecting a small amount of {backdoor poison samples}, each of which contains a {backdoor trigger}~(e.g. a specific pixel patch) and is labeled to a specific {target class}.
+A DNN model trained on this poisoned dataset will be backdoored in that they tend to learn an artificial correlation between the backdoor trigger and the target class.
+These attacks are stealthy since backdoored models behave normally on natural samples and therefore users can hardly identify them.